Quick Take

 Like other large dogs, they are prone to musculoskeletal problems that include hip dysplasia and elbow dysplasia.
 Immature dogs can also be affected by eosinophilic panosteitis, which is a painful inflammation of the long bones in the legs.
 If this condition commences, you’ll begin seeing it when your puppy is between six and 10 months old.
 While eosinophilic panosteitis doesn’t cause permanent damage, it can be extremely painful and cause your dog to walk with a limping gait.

 Because they drool so much, they are also prone to developing dental disease.
-If you own this breed, it is absolutely essential to brush your dog’s teeth regularly at home and to bring him or her to the vet for regular teeth cleanings.
+If you own this breed, it is essential to brush your dog’s teeth regularly at home and to bring him or her to the vet for regular teeth cleanings.

 Temperament

-Spanish Mastiff dogs are very relaxed and mellow but do best in a one-dog household.
+Spanish Mastiff dogs are very relaxed and mellow, but do best in a one-dog household.

 ©Alberto Duran Photography/Shutterstock.com

 Though loving and loyal, Spanish Mastiffs are independent dogs.
 They don’t mind spending time by themselves.
 They’re very intelligent, and this means that if they are not trained well, they may get into mischief if they’re off enjoying time on their own.
-They naturally assume that they’re the leader of the pack, and it is up to you as the owner to teach them differently.
+They naturally assume that they’re the leader of the pack, and it is up to you, as the owner, to teach them differently.

 How To Take Care Of Spanish Mastiffs